Manufacturers are increasingly choosing puncture repair kits over spare tyres. But how do you use them?

 The disadvantage of repair kits is that they don’t repair every type of puncture.

 If it’s a small puncture, the repair kit should help.
-It won't work if your tyre has blown out, of if the wheel structure is damaged.
-More on this later.
+But it won't work if your tyre has blown out, or if the wheel structure is damaged.

-You’ll find the kit either under the floor of your boot or in the side panels of the car.
+You’ll find the kit either under the floor of your boot or in a side panel.

-If you have a puncture, you need to make sure you’re in a safe place and the car is ready before you use the kit:
+If you have a puncture, you need to make sure you’re in a safe place before you use the kit.